joncampbell123/dosbox-x/INSTALL.md

 Pick a RPM package for your Linux platform and install.
 You may want to use the debug builds (the last three packages mentioned above) if you desire to do some debugging work.

 Note: You may not see all such packages for some DOSBox-X versions.
-For example, there are no Centos 8 builds for DOSBox-X 0.83.3 because libcap-devel and fluidsynth are not available.
+For example, there are no CentOS 8 builds for DOSBox-X 0.83.3 because libcap-devel and FluidSynth are not available.

 macOS and DOS Packages (Portable)
 ---------------------------------